JAlcocerT/JAlcocerT/content/blog/da-brd.md

 title: "Whats a BRD?"
 date: 2025-04-16T00:20:21+01:00
 draft: false
-tags: ["Career", "D&A", "Analytics","GenAi"]
+tags: ["Career", "D&A", "Analytics","GenAI"]
-description: 'The business requirement document and the FRD for the GenAI / vibecoded times.'
+description: 'The business requirement document and the FRD for the GenAI / vibecoded times.
+Better questions for LLMs.'
 url: 'brd-vs-frd-for-data-analytics'
 ---

+The BRD, *not the BRP if you read this from NL...* :)

+There might be few reasons you want to read this:

+1. To give AI proper instructions to build stuff for you:

 Lately I was tinkering with [vibe coding tools](https://jalcocert.github.io/JAlcocerT/vide-coding/).